Jhanvip20/jhanvipatel.github.io/README.md

 ## Hello,
-  - I have recently graduated Master of Data Science from Gannon University, specializing in Artificial Intelligence.
-With six years of experience as a Data Engineer, I excel in machine learning, data processing, and matrix optimization using tools like PyCharm, Pandas, and Python, MySQL.
+  - Data Engineer with 7 years of IT experience, specializing in scalable data solutions, developing machine learning algorithms to enhance python development and cloud technologies.
+At Credit Union, USA, I built ETL pipelines processing 10M+ records daily, reducing ingestion times by 25%, and implemented real-time data pipelines with Kafka and AWS Redshift, cutting latency by 40%.
+I’ve also automated workflows using Airflow and AWS Lambda, improving scalability by 30% and reducing costs by 15%
-  - As a Graduate Assistant, I developed a Student Dashboard for the Computer Science Department, boosting data analysis accuracy by 38%, and enhanced admissions data management.
-My project on extracting insights from large datasets increased performance assessment accuracy by 72%.
+  - I hold a Master’s in Data Science from Gannon University, specializing in AI, As a Graduate Assistant, I led the creation of a Student Dashboard, boosting data analysis accuracy by 38%, and improved admissions processes, increasing performance accuracy by 72%.
+I excel in machine learning, data processing, and matrix optimization using tools like PyCharm, Pandas, and Python, MySQL.
   - Previously, at Microchip Technology Inc., I focused on Data Engineering and Security.
 I hold certifications in advanced embedded systems and Python programming from Vector India Private Limited.
   - My skills include Machine Learning, Data Visualization, Statistics, Deep Learning, and Data Structures & Algorithms.
 I am committed to advancing data science and analytics.